 Public Cloud: These are cloud services provided by a third party who delivers computing resources and other kinds of services over the internet.
 The data centres and other infrastructure is wholly owned by the cloud service provider.
 Microsoft’s Azure platform and Amazon Web Services are both provide public cloud platforms.

-Private Cloud: It refers to the computing resources dedicated to a single organization only and as the name suggests for their own use and the infrastructure is kept on a private network.
+Private Cloud: It refers to the computing resources dedicated to a single organisation only and as the name suggests for their own use and the infrastructure is kept on a private network.

 Hybrid Cloud: This, as the name aptly suggests, is a combination of the above two using technologies that allow data and services to be shared between the private and public cloud so as to tailor the experience to the customer’s individual needs.
 It gives you a lot of legroom to customise or change things to your need.